Do you remember when we accidentally travelled first class on Virgin Trains?

 From a pricing point of view and taking into consideration we were given complimentary tickets in order to write this review.
 I’d still say, if you use the tips I mentioned above, the price of first class tickets can be surprisingly low considering the extras you receive.

-From my point of view and weighing up the pros and cons between cost and comfort, I honestly can’t imagine us using the train without travelling first class where it’s available.
+From my point of view and weighing up the pros and cons of cost and comfort, I honestly can’t imagine us using the train without travelling first class where it’s available.